velvetkevorkian/website-2021/posts/blog/web-archaeology.md

 position:
 ---

-There\'s something wonderful and magical about old web design books.
+There's something wonderful and magical about old web design books.
 Old is a relative term, of course: in this case, old is a mere thirteen years.
 But these are records of a bygone age, and most of the subjects have disappeared.
 Some survive, their old bones reshaped and dressed